spar/spar/README.md

 <img width="50%" align="right" alt="Github" src="https://github.com/spar/spar/blob/master/developer.png" />

-I am a Full-Stack Lead and solution architect with more than a decade of IT experience.
+A Full-Stack Lead and Solution Architect with more than a decade of IT experience.
 Helping customers find their way to the best solution and deliver amazing experiences and softwares.

 **Tech Stack**